conduktor/conduktor-docs/docs/platform/navigation/settings/integrations.md

 <img src={Workflows3} alt="Workflows" style={{ width: 700, display: 'block', margin: 'auto', marginBottom: '20px' }} />

 4. Pick which team and which channel to post to, then click on Create flow.
-This page usually takes a bit to load.
+This page may take some time to load.

 import Workflows4 from './assets/workflows-4.png';